cheryl-barnes/SDM-fit-forecast/README.md

-# SDM-fit-forecast
-Effects of model complexity on describing and forecasting species responses to climate change
+# Effects of model complexity on describing and forecasting species responses to climate change

 Data and scripts coming soon!